scipy-lectures/scientific-python-lectures/advanced/advanced_python/index.rst

 obvious that its is not a part of the function body and its clear that it can only operate on the whole function.
-Because the expression is prefixed with ``@`` is stands out and is hard to miss ("in your face", according to the pep :) ).
+Because the expression is prefixed with ``@`` is stands out and is hard to miss ("in your face", according to the PEP :) ).
 When more than one decorator is applied, each one is placed on a separate line in an easy to read way.